dbapibuilder/sqlconf-dab-aca-20250122/README.md

-# Deploy Data API builder in Azure Container Apps
+# Deploy Data API Builder in Azure Container Apps

 This project illustrates the ability to run a Data API Builder app from within Azure Container Apps.